-For many of us, swimming lessons were a childhood rite of passage, akin to learning to ride a bicycle.
+For many Victorians, swimming lessons are a childhood rite of passage – akin to learning to ride a bicycle.

-Heading to the local pool offered both fun and the building of a foundational skill and, if we were lucky, an icy pole at the end.
+Heading to the local pool offers both fun and the building of a foundational skill.
+If we’re lucky, there might even be an icy-pole at the end.

-But did you know that one in four Australians consider themselves weak swimmers – or can’t swim at all?
-Additionally, it’s estimated that around 40 per cent of children leave primary school not able to swim 50 metres or float for two minutes – a basic water safety benchmark.
+But do you know that one in 4 Australians consider themselves weak swimmers – or can’t swim at all?
+Additionally, it’s estimated that around 40% of children leave primary school not able to swim 50 metres or float for 2 minutes – a basic water safety benchmark.

-It’s a concerning trend as Victoria and the nation faces an increase in drowning deaths on Australia’s coastlines, leading to recent warnings from Royal Life Saving Australia that some people may be diving in underprepared.
+It’s a concerning trend as the nation faces an increase in drowning deaths on Australia’s coastlines, leading to warnings from Royal Life Saving Australia that some people may be diving in underprepared.

 Victoria’s aquatic and recreation centres are essential community infrastructure where people can learn to swim, socialise, keep fit and stay cool on hot summer days.

-Many Victorians love seasonal outdoor pools, but a growing number of communities are looking for facilities open longer hours, in all seasons, seven days per week.
+Many Victorians love seasonal outdoor pools, but a growing number of communities are looking for facilities open longer hours, in all seasons, every day of the week.

 New inclusive and multipurpose spaces are helping to improve physical and mental health and wellbeing and build strong social networks.
 Our research shows that each swimming pool visit generates $25 in health benefits, collectively totalling $1.82 billion each year in Victoria.